-Setting off from the Country Park along the first path the Cleveland Way the view was a little foggy...
+Setting off from Lordstones along the first path, the Cleveland Way, the view was a little foggy…

-Heading uphill to the first peak it was even foggier.
+Heading up to the first peak, it was even foggier.

-Keep following the Cleveland Way along to the second peak, it was here that I took a right turn and headed along the moors path away from the peaks.
+Keep following the Cleveland Way past Kirby Bank along to the second peak, take a right turn and head along the moors path south, away from the peaks.

-The fog began to clear and as I descended into the valley the view got better.
+The fog began to clear and as I descended into the valley so the view got better.

 After possibly using a path to descend into the valley and away from the moors the path was blocked by a barbed wire fence.
 Nothing a quick bit of climbing could stop.